All Products

 5. Select the destination version, set Upgrade Mode to Local Upgrade, and then click OK.

-The instance enters the Maintaining Instance state.
+The instance status changes to Maintaining Instance.
 After the pre-upgrade check is complete, the instance status changes to Running.

 If the result of the upgrade check report is Success or Warning, you can proceed with the major version upgrade.
-If the result is Failed, click View Information, fix the failed check items based on the report, and then perform the pre-upgrade check again.
-For more information about common errors and their causes, see Interpret the major version upgrade check report for an ApsaraDB RDS for PostgreSQL instance.
+If the result is Failed, click View Information.
+Fix the abnormal items based on the report.
+Then, perform the pre-upgrade check again.
+For more information about common errors and their causes, see Interpret an ApsaraDB RDS for PostgreSQL major version upgrade check report.

 Important

-• To ensure a successful upgrade, if the check result is Warning, we recommend that you fix the failed check items based on the report and perform the pre-upgrade check again until the result is Success.
+• To ensure a successful upgrade, if the check result is Warning, we recommend that you fix the abnormal items based on the report and perform the pre-upgrade check again until the result is Success.

-• After the upgrade check is successful, if you create a plugin on the primary instance, you must perform the check again.
+• After the pre-upgrade check is successful, if you create a plugin on the primary instance, you must perform the check again.

 Step 2: Upgrade the major version

 1. Click the Upgrade Instance tab.
-Read the warnings, select the destination version, and then click Create Upgrade Task.
+Read the warnings, Select upgrade version, and then click Create Upgrade Task.

 2. In the dialog box that appears, read the prompt and click OK.